cheomanigua/webdev/content/docs/firebase/index.md

 9. If not set yet, click on '**Enable**' to enable the required APIs
 10. Click on the '**Submit**' button

+### Use case

+**Cloud Run** allows you to easily serve your backend code written in any programming language. **Firebase** adds a custom domain, a global content delivery network, and many more useful integrations.
+Together, Firebase and Cloud Run make it easy to build and deploy web apps that can handle large amounts of traffic.

 # CI/CD